cloudevents/spec/cloudevents/extensions/verifiability.md

 ## Attributes

-This extension defines the following attribute:
+This extension defines the following attributes:

 ### dssematerial
 - Type: `String`